- Accommodation on twin sharing basis in a mid-range hotel.

-If you are traveling to Tibet via Kathmandu, Nepal, you don’t have to obtain Chinese visa in advance.
-We will apply Tibet permit and Chinese visa for you in advance but final visa work is done once you are in Kathmandu.
+If you are going to Tibet via Kathmandu, Nepal, you don’t have to obtain a Chinese visa in advance.
+We will apply the Tibet permit and Chinese visa for you in advance, but as for final visa work, we will do it once you are in Kathmandu.
 So, you should allow one full business day in Kathmandu for visa works before you depart for Lhasa.
 Bring a passport size photo with you when you come to Kathmandu.

-In Lhasa, we offer your choice of standard, first class or deluxe properites.
+In Lhasa, we offer your choice of standard, first-class, or deluxe properties.
 Our preferred standard hotel is Dekhang Hotel that lies in the Barkhor area.
-All rooms have private bathroom with running hot and cold water but at times, hot water supply may be disrupted due to electric outage.
-We use Four Points By Sheraton in the first class category and Shangrila or St. Regis Toiletry supplies are limited and your rooms may not have hair dryers or iron and ironing board.
-Hotels are staffed with friendly locals but except receptionists and wait staffs, others may speak little or no English.
-Our hotels have restaurants serving Tibetan, Chinese and Western foods.
+All rooms have a private bathroom with running hot and cold water, but at times, the hot water supply may be disrupted due to an electric outage.
+We use Four Points By Sheraton in the first-class category and Shangrila or St. Regis.
+Toiletry supplies are limited, and your rooms may not have hair dryers or iron and ironing board.
+There is friendly local staff in the hotels, but except receptionists and wait staff, others may speak little or no English.
+Our hotels have restaurants serving Tibetan, Chinese, and Western foods.

-We provide you with 4500 model Toyota Land cruiser or Japanese made micro or minibuses for all tours and transportation, depending on your group size.
-Drivers do speak little or no English but they are experienced and know the Tibetan roads.
+We provide you with 4500 model Toyota Land Cruiser, or Japanese made micro or minibusses for all tours and transportation, depending on your group size.
+Drivers do speak little or no English, but they are experienced and know the roads in Tibet.

 You will be accompanied by an experienced and knowledgeable English speaking Tibetan Guide throughout the tour.
-Besides guiding you on tour, your guide helps you check in hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
-Guide and driver is not the same person.
+Besides guiding you on tour, your guide helps you check in the hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
+The guide and driver are not the same people.

-There is no mandatory vaccination required to travel to Tibet but you may consider vaccination against rabies and Hep A. Travelers with cardiac-pulmonary issues or any other medical conditions are recommended to consult their physician.
-The main health consideration in Tibet is altitude related illness or Acute Mountain Sickness (AMS).
-You may experience some mild symptoms initially, such as headache, lethargy, nausea and sleeplessness, but these should lessen within a few days.
-A supply of bottled oxygen is carried in the vehicle at all times should it be required.
-Hotels in Lhasa are equipped with oxygen.
+There is no mandatory vaccination required to travel to Tibet.
+But you may consider vaccination against rabies, and Hep A. Travelers with cardiac-pulmonary issues or any other medical conditions are recommended to consult their physician.
+The primary health consideration in Tibet is altitude-related illness or Acute Mountain Sickness (AMS).
+You may experience some mild symptoms initially, such as headache, lethargy, nausea, and sleeplessness, but these should lessen within a few days.
 Doctors will also be available on call.
-You should start some physical exercises like jogging, swimming, cycling, hiking and aerobics about several weeks ahead of the trip that keeps you fit and lessens the chance of getting altitude sickness.
-You should have a good sleep the night before you fly in to Lhasa and take complete rest on the first day.
-Its also advisable to drink 3-4 liters of water daily and consume liquid food.
+You should start some physical exercises like jogging, swimming, cycling, hiking, and aerobics about several weeks before the trip.
+It helps you keep fit and lessen the chance of getting altitude sickness.
+You should have a good sleep the night before you fly into Lhasa and take complete rest on the first day.
+It's also advisable to drink 3-4 liters of water daily and consume liquid food.

 Note on Itinerary